Memory System

 When enabled, the system:

-- Chunks completed task conversations into ~400-token overlapping segments
+- Breaks completed task conversations into searchable segments

-- Makes entire past conversations searchable by semantic similarity
+- Makes entire past conversations findable by meaning

 Memory Categories